YDK-Solutions/ydk/sdk/cpp/README.md

 #### Linux
 ##### Ubuntu (Debian-based)

-You can install the latest `libydk` core package using prebuilt binaries for Xenial and Bionic.
+You can install the latest YDK core package using prebuilt binaries for Xenial (Ubuntu 16.04.4) and Bionic (Ubuntu 18.04.1) distributions.
 For other Ubuntu distributions it is recommended to build core libraries from source.

-For Xenial (Ubuntu 16.04.4):
+For Xenial:

 ```
 $ wget https://devhub.cisco.com/artifactory/debian-ydk/0.8.0/xenial/libydk_0.8.0-1_amd64.deb
 $ sudo gdebi libydk_0.8.0-1_amd64.deb
 ```

-For Bionic (Ubuntu 18.04.1):
+For Bionic:

 ```
 $ wget https://devhub.cisco.com/artifactory/debian-ydk/0.8.0/bionic/libydk_0.8.0-1_amd64.deb